St. James's Place Wealth Management

-St. James’s Place is the UK’s largest Wealth Manager and a FTSE 100 company offering financial services to individuals and their families.
+St. James’s Place is the UK’s largest local Wealth Manager offering financial services to individuals and their families.

-They wanted to create unique visual communication around the value they add to clients’ lives across the following areas:
+They wanted to create unique visual communications around the value they add to clients’ lives across:

 • Financial advice offered

 • Investments & funds they provide access to

 This animation describes their approach to investment management.
 They offer multiple funds run by investment experts from all over the world and we were tasked to explain how & why St. James’s Place works with Partners for this expertise.
 We also had to demonstrate how they select, monitor and change fund managers as required; while sharing the work of their investment committee and the role of their consultants to help inform decisions.

 We decided to develop a hybrid style of animation.
 By filming our client (the subject matter expert) first and using rotoscoping techniques (frame by frame tracing of the film footage) we gave the character movement a natural film quality.

 This created a relaxed documentary style interview piece using hard cut camera framing techniques.
 This provides a human approach to the narrative while presenting the topic in a unique way.